Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ## Create a table

 The following code sample creates a table in the worksheet named **Sample**.

+>**Note**: To specify a name for a table, you must first create the table and then set its **name** property, as shown in the example below.

 The table has headers and contains four columns and seven rows of data.
-If the Excel client where the code is running supports requirement set **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.
+If the Excel host application where the code is running supports [requirement set](../../reference/requirement-sets/excel-api-requirement-sets.md) **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.

 ```js
 Excel.run(function (context) {